-Required Text: Brain & Behavior (3rd edition) by Bob Garrett (please notify me immediately if you have difficulty obtaining the text from the bookstore; I will also place a copy on reserve in the Knight Library).
+Required Text: The Mind's Machine by Watson & Breedlove (please notify me immediately if you have difficulty obtaining the text from the bookstore).

 Course Website: The official course website is on Blackboard (http://blackboard.uoregon.edu).
 Please notify the instructor or GTF if you have difficulty logging into the site.
 This site will provide supplemental information for the course (course outline, grades, copies of overheads, etc.).
 Note that the materials on the Blackboard site are also available as an optional course packet from the bookstore.